Oxygen Absorption Rate in Lungs | Lung Efficency at Capturing Oxygen

 Oxygen extraction rate in people with chronic diseases

 People with chronic diseases breathe about 12-18 L/min (as we learned from the Minute Ventilation Table for the Sick) or about 2.5 times more than the norm.
 Since they have about the same metabolic rate or oxygen demands, chronic hyperventilators extract only 10% of oxygen, 90% of oxygen being exhaled back.
-In the severely sick it can be only 5% or less.
+In the severely sick oxygen retention can be only 5% or less.

 Oxygen capturing rate in very healthy people

 Very healthy people, who breathe very little (down to about 1.5-2 L/min or only 3-4 breaths per min, as during deep menfdulness meditation or reduced breathing exercises popular among devoted Buddhists.
 The meditators and breathing students can extract close to 50% (or even more) of oxygen they inhale.
 The maximum value of the lungs oxygen extraction coefficient (or ideal oxygen extraction rate in humans) is probably close to 70%.